-And do you so when when you’re first starting to work with someone, do you spend a lot of time focusing on the past and the relationship itself?
-Or are you more like future focused,
+And do you do when you’re first starting to work with someone, do you spend a lot of time focusing on the past and the relationship itself?
+Or are you more like future-focused,

 Kelly Myers 4:08

-definitely more future focused, you know, one of the differentiations between coaching and therapy, his coaches really deal with the future, the present and the future and therapy very often not always, you know, kind of deals with the past and more emotional issues that that as a coach I’m really not trained to do so I I really try to avoid that.
+definitely more future-focused, you know, one of the differentiation between coaching and therapy, his coaches really deal with the future, the present, and the future, and therapy very often not always, you know, kind of deals with the past and more emotional issues that that as a coach I’m really not trained to do so I really try to avoid that.
 What I tell people is, you know, if you’re getting divorced, you’re really closing a chapter and you’re beginning a new chapter in your life.
-And so all the time that you spend in the old chapter, you’re wasting time, you know, and and not able to write your new chapter.
+And so all the time that you spend in the old chapter, you’re wasting time, you know, and not able to write your new chapter.
 So I really try to get people to focus on their future and what they want there.

 Kelly Myers 5:45